blakrazor/as2xs-bindings/README.md

 ## Acknowledgements

-I found the original Darcula theming from [@jzeferino](https://gist.github.com/jzeferino) and added my own customizations and updates to colors based on the current Darcula iteration.
+I found the original Darcula (Zarcula) theming from [@jzeferino](https://gist.github.com/jzeferino) and added my own customizations and updates to colors based on the current Darcula iteration.
 You can find the original syntax highlighting file here on his github - https://gist.github.com/jzeferino/0f9d820d4d8913b1c7e2